Anecdotes of Prescott History Brought to Life From the Pages of Old Newspapers and Other Sources.

 Chronological Listing

-Indian Conflicts & The Yavapai
+Indian Conflicts and the Yavapai

 Stories Behind the Place Names